-Topic & Guiding Question Student Objectives Pennsylvania STEELS Standards for Science (2022) Lesson 1 Material Properties & Engineering Why do we wear clothes?
+Topic & Guiding Question Student Objectives Indiana Academic Science Standards (2023) Lesson 1 Material Properties & Engineering Why do we wear clothes?
 Students investigate different material properties, such as flexibility and absorbency, and use those properties to design and build a hat that protects them from the sun.
-3.2.2.A.
+ESSENTIAL 2-PS1-1.
 Plan and conduct an investigation to describe and classify different kinds of materials by their observable properties.
-3.2.2.B.
-Analyze data obtained from testing different materials by their observable properties that are best suited for an intended purpose.
+ESSENTIAL 2-PS1-2.
+Analyze data obtained from testing different materials to determine which materials have the properties that are best suited for an intended purpose.
 Lesson 2 Classify Materials: Insulators Can you really fry an egg on a hot sidewalk?
 Students conduct an investigation of conductors and insulators in order to determine which are best suited for allowing people to handle hot items.
-3.2.2.B.
-Analyze data obtained from testing different materials by their observable properties that are best suited for an intended purpose.
+ESSENTIAL 2-PS1-2.
+Analyze data obtained from testing different materials to determine which materials have the properties that are best suited for an intended purpose.
 Lesson 3 Heating, Cooling, & Phases of Matter Why are so many toys made out of plastic?
 Student conduct an investigation of different materials in order to determine which are most and least easily melted.
-3.2.2.B.
-Analyze data obtained from testing different materials by their observable properties that are best suited for an intended purpose.
-3.2.2.D.
+2-PS1-4.
 Construct an argument with evidence that some changes caused by heating or cooling can be reversed and some cannot.
 Lesson 4 Inventions & Engineering What materials might be invented in the future?
 Students design a new invention that takes advantage of the unique properties of a futuristic material.
-3.2.2.A.
-Plan and conduct an investigation to describe and classify different kinds of materials by their observable properties.
+K-2-ETS1-1 Ask questions, make observations, and gather information about a situation people want to change to define a simple problem that can be solved through the development of a new or improved object or tool.
 Lesson 5 Materials, Properties, & Engineering Could you build a house out of paper?
 Students construct an evidence- based account of how a structure built of paper can be disassembled and rebuilt in new ways.
-3.2.2.C.
+2-PS1-3.
 Make observations to construct an evidence-based account of how an object made of a small set of pieces can be disassembled and made into a new object.
 Lesson 6 Soil Properties How do you build a city out of mud?
 Students conduct an investigation where they examine three different soil models.
 They use this information to determine which type of soil has the properties that will result in the best mud that can be used to build a house.
-3.2.2.A.
+ESSENTIAL 2-PS1-1.
 Plan and conduct an investigation to describe and classify different kinds of materials by their observable properties.
-3.2.2.B.
-Analyze data obtained from testing different materials by their observable properties that are best suited for an intended purpose.
+ESSENTIAL 2-PS1-2.
+Analyze data obtained from testing different materials to determine which materials have the properties that are best suited for an intended purpose.